Leverege/kubernetes-book/chapters/monitoring.md

 # Monitoring

-blurb about importance of monitoring and what to monitor
+One of the downsides of microservice architecture is increased complexity in monitoring.
+How does one monitor a cluster of distributed applications that are communicating with each other?
+First, we need to monitor the health of individual pods and applications.
+Is the pod scheduled and deployed as intended?
+Are the applications inside those pods running without errors and without degradation in performance?
+Second, we need to monitor the health of the entire Kubernetes cluster.
+Is Kubernetes properly handling the resource utilization of each node?
+What about the health of all the nodes?

+In this chapter, we will examine some of the native tools Kubernetes provides as well as some GCP-specific and open-source tools that we have found useful in production.
+Please note that this chapter is by no means a comprehensive overview of all available monitoring solutions used by Kubernetes users.
+However, a combination of StackDriver and Prometheus/Grafana have proved to be a robust and reliable tool for our IoT deployments on GKE.

+## Kubernetes Native Tools

+The most rudimentary level of monitoring is administered via native Kubernetes features such as probes, cAdvisor, heapster, and kube-state-metrics.
+Readiness probe checks the health of a container before a pod is pushed live.
+Liveness probe periodically monitors the pod by running a defined set of commands to ensure that the pod is running as intended.
+A failed probe initiates a restart of the pod in attempt to exit the error state.

+cAdvisor and heapster collect container resource usage. cAdvisor oversees all the pods in a node and collects overall machine resource utilization (CPU, memory, filesystem, and network usage).
+Heapster aggregates this data across all the nodes in a cluster to give a cluster-level overview of its health.
+Lastly, kube-state-metrics provides information via the Kubernetes API.
+This exports information such as the number of replicas the cluster has scheduled vs. currently available; number of pods running vs. stopped; and number of pod restarts.
+While these native tools provide a basic overview of the Kubernetes health, it does not store this data, visualize it in an easily consumable manner, and cannot answer application level metrics (e.g. how fast is my elasticsearch query, how many times did my API trigger an error, how many messages are being processed).
+To address this need, the you will need more powerful tools.

 ## Stackdriver

-If you are using Google Kubernetes Engine, event exporter for Stackdriver Monitoring is enabled by default if cloud logging is enabled.
+If you are using the Google Kubernetes Engine, event exporter for Stackdriver Monitoring is enabled by default if cloud logging is enabled.
 For instructions on deploying to existing clusters, please see the official documentation [here](https://kubernetes.io/docs/tasks/debug-application-cluster/events-stackdriver/).

 On Stackdriver, you can monitor several things:
 - Incidents